mranisz/fbcsa/README.md

 The FBCSA text indexes require:
 - C++11 ready compiler such as g++ version 4.7 or higher
 - a 64-bit operating system
-- text size is limited to 2GB
+- text size < 2GB

 ##Installation
 To download and build the library use the following commands: